Skip to content

 List<T> list(Wrapper<T> queryWrapper);

-// Query (batch query by IDs)
+// Query (batch query by ID)

 Collection<T> listByIds(Collection<? extends Serializable> idList);

-// Query (by columnMap conditions)
+// Query (by columnMap condition)

 Collection<T> listByMap(Map<String, Object> columnMap);

-// Query all as maps
+// Query all lists

 List<Map<String, Object>> listMaps();